leozhao0709/iOS2ndRound/iOS_Note/Animation.md

 - We can also set up `animation.startProgress` and `animation.endProgress`.
 The value for this properties are [0, 1].
 It can set the start position and end position of animation.

+- CATransitionAnimation is relative to its parent view.
+So sometimes, we can add an addition parent view to change the animation position.

 ## 6. CAAnimationGroup

 ```swift